The evolving COVID-19 pandemic has been a tough time for many Queenslanders.

 Under the COVID-19 freeze on evictions, tenants who are significantly impacted by or suffering excessive hardship because of COVID-19 – meaning you fulfil both criteria listed below – cannot be evicted or listed in a tenancy database.

 You have been impacted by COVID-19 in any of the following ways:

-they or someone they care for suffers from COVID-19;
+you or someone you care for suffers from COVID-19;

-they are self-isolating because they are a vulnerable person, or live with or are a primary carer of a vulnerable person;
+you are self-isolating because you are a vulnerable person, or live with or are a primary carer of a vulnerable person;

-a travel restriction imposed by a public health direction or other law prevents them working or returning home, or
+a travel restriction imposed by a public health direction or other law prevents you from working or returning home, or

-the COVID-19 emergency has prevented them leaving or returning to Australia
+the COVID-19 emergency has prevented you leaving or returning to Australia

 You have suffered a loss of income of 25% or more, or the rent payable is now 30% or more of your household’s income.

-Fixed term agreements due to expire during the COVID-19 pandemic must also be extended to 30 September 2020 unless the tenant requests a shorter term.
+Fixed term agreements due to expire during the COVID-19 pandemic must also be extended to 30 September 2020 for tenants suffering excessive hardship because of COVID-19, unless the tenant requests a shorter term.

 Tenants who have not been affected to this level will still need to meet their tenancy obligations, including paying their rent as normal.